Growing Fruit, Berries and Nuts

 Grows slowly 12' to 15' high and 8' to 10' wide if not pruned back.

-While some varieties are self-pollinating, others do better with cross-pollination from another variety.
+While some plants are self-pollinating, others do better with cross-pollination from another variety.

 Avoid reflected sun.
 Needs afternoon shade in hottest months and protection from wind chill in winter.